103 Burnett Court

 Are you taking or have you taken any of the following?

 Is there any condition concerning your health that the doctor should know about?

 Are you in good health?

 Has there been any change in your health in the past year?

-Are you now under care of a physician?
+Are you now under the care of a physician?

 Have you had any serious illnesses, operations, or hospitalizations in the past five years?

-Do you have unhealed/recurrent injuries, inflamed areas, growths, or sore spots in or around the mouth?
+Do you have unhealed/recurrent injuries, inflamed areas, growths, or sore spots in oraround your mouth?